pydicom/pydicom/doc/tutorials/waveforms.rst

-To decode the raw multiplex waveform data to a numpy :class:`~numpy.ndarray` you can use the :func:`~pydicom.waveforms.numpy_handler.multiplex_array`
+To decode the raw multiplex waveform data to a numpy :class:`~numpy.ndarray` you can use the :func:`~pydicom.waveforms.numpy_handler.multiplex_array` function.
+The following decodes and returns the raw data from the multiplex at *index* ``0`` within the *Waveform Sequence*:
-function:

 .. code-block:: python

-    >>> import matplotlib.pyplot as plt
     >>> from pydicom.waveforms import multiplex_array
     >>> raw = multiplex_array(ds, index=0, as_raw=True)
     >>> raw[0, 0]
     80

-This will decode and return the raw waveforms from the multiplex at *index* ``0`` within the *Waveform Sequence*.

 If (003A,0210) *Channel Sensitivity* is present within the multiplex's *Channel Definition Sequence* then the raw sample data needs to be corrected before it's in the quantity it represents.
-The correction is given by (sample + *Channel Baseline*) x *Channel Sensitivity* x *Channel Sensitivity Correction Factor* and will be applied when `as_raw` is ``False`` or when using the :meth:`Dataset.waveform_array<pydicom.dataset.Dataset.waveform_array>`
+This correction is given by (sample + *Channel Baseline*) x *Channel Sensitivity* x *Channel Sensitivity Correction Factor* and will be applied when `as_raw` is ``False`` or when using the :meth:`Dataset.waveform_array<pydicom.dataset.Dataset.waveform_array>`